|

 Leopold Stokowski - Philadelphia Orchestra Recordings of 1936

-1936 Cover of the Brochure for the Leopold Stokowski - Philadelphia Orchestra National U.S. Tour
+1936 Cover of the Brochure for the Stokowski - Philadelphia Orchestra US National Tour

 1936 - The National Tour of Stokowski and the Philadelphia Orchestra

-On January 2, 1936, after two years of indicating that he would leave the Philadelphia Orchestra, Stokowski announced he would no longer be Music Director of the Philadelphia Orchestra 2.
-The Association Board had yielded to all his demands, but it seems that Stokowski had had enough 3.
+On 2 January 1936, after two years of indicating informally that he would leave the Philadelphia Orchestra, Stokowski notified the Philadelphia Orchestra Association Board that he would no longer continue as Music Director of the orchestra 2.
+The Association Board had by this time yielded to all of Stokowski's recent demands, but it seems that Stokowski had 'had enough' 3.

-The furor that announcement this might otherwise have caused was lessened by the previous two years of conflict between Leopold Stokowski and the Philadelphia Orchestra Association Board, reported in detail in the press for many months, blow by blow.
+This announcement might have caused a dramatic reaction in previous years.
+However, the past two years of conflict between Leopold Stokowski and the Philadelphia Orchestra Association Board, reported in detail in the press for many months, blow by blow, had dulled public interest.
 It would seem that most of the emotion related to Stokowski's decision, after more than 23 years as head of the Philadelphia Orchestra had become exhausted.
-The announcement that Eugene Ormandy would be released from this Minneapolis Orchestra contract, and would become the new Music director of the Philadelphia Orchestra seems to have been met more with curiosity 3.
+The announcement that Eugene Ormandy would be released from his Minneapolis Orchestra contract, and would become the new Music Director of the Philadelphia Orchestra seems to have been met more with curiosity than with furore 3.
+In some ways, therefore, the immense achievements of Stokowski in elevating the Philadelphia Orchestra to a level shared by less than 10 other great world symphony orchestras may have been overlooked at that time.
+However, Stokowski's tenure as conductor of the Philadelphia Orchestra was far from over.

-The Philadelphia Orchestra in its tour from Boston to Toronto to Holdredge, Nebraska, and back from San Francisco on to New York was the first U.S. orchestra to make a transcontinental tour 4.
+The Philadelphia Orchestra's tour from Boston to Toronto to Holdrege, Nebraska (a small town on the train route Chicago to California), and then back from San Francisco to New York was the first transcontinental tour by a major US symphony orchestra 4.

-The first recording session of 1936 were on January 15, 1936.
-First, Stokowski and the orchestra recorded the Prelude to Act 1 of Die Meistersinger by Richard Wagner.
-Cuts at end.
-Several sections recorded at excessive levels, causing some transient distortion.
+The first recording session of 1936 was on 15 January 1936.
+First, Stokowski and the orchestra recorded the Act 1 Prelude to Die Meistersinger von Nürnberg (1868) by Richard Wagner.
+Stokowski made several cuts at the end of the score, but it is not apparent whether this was due to the timings of the sides of the 78 RPM disks, or for editorial reasons.
+Several sections of this performance were recorded at excessive levels, by the Victor engineers, causing some transient distortion, but not too objectionable.

 Click here to listen to (download) the 1936 recording of the Meistersinger Act 1 Prelude